NuclearError/React-Project-Boilerplate/README.md

-# React-Canvas-Boilerplate
+# React Project Boilerplate
-Boilerplate for projects using React and HTML Canvas
+For building personal projects in React

 ------------------------